InfiniBrains/smartcontracts/README.md

 - This could be interpreted as a counter-measure to inflation caused by other economic mechanics such as tokens distribution from Play to Earn.

 # Liquidity fee
-- It is a fee used to increase the size of the DEX pool.
+- It is a fee taken used to increase the size of the DEX pool.
 In general, it works as follows:
 1. Half of the liquidity fee tokens are sold at the current price on the DEX; in exchange, the contract receives native coins (BNB for Binance, ETH for Ethereum, Matic for Polygon, or others);
 2. The contract now holds half of the value in tokens and the other half in native tokens.
 It uses both to add liquidity to the pool.
 At this moment, the DEX issues a deposit ticket as known as "LP Tokens" (Liquidity Pool Tokens).
 3. The company reserves the right to decide where the LP Token goes.
 This setting is switchable between returning a token to the user in the form of cashback or transferring it to the company treasure.

 # TimeLock DEX transactions
 In order to reduce bot actions and serial trades, we chose to implement the measure to block the wallet from interacting with the DEX temporarily.
 The contract protects the users from company abuse by checking against a hardcoded limit if the desirable time lock is acceptable.
 The mechanic behind this implementation is that if the wallet can operate(not time-locked), it will lock further transactions in the wallet for a pre-determined time and allow the current transaction to continue; otherwise, it only blocks it.

 # Anti dump measures